mozilla/addon-sdk/doc/dev-guide-source/addon-development/guides.md

     <td>
       <h4><a href="dev-guide/addon-development/content-scripts/loading.html">Loading content scripts</a></h4>
-      How to load content scripts into web pages, specified either as strings or in separate files, and how to control the point at which they are executed.
+      Load content scripts into web pages, specified either as strings or in separate files, and how to control the point at which they are executed.
     </td>